KhronosGroup/UnityGLTF/README.md

 - Universal Render Pipeline (URP) and Built-In Render Pipeline (BiRP)

 **Tested:**
-- Unity 2020.3+
+- Unity 2021.3+
 - Linear colorspace
 - Universal Render Pipeline (URP) and Built-In Render Pipeline (BiRP)

 **Legacy:**
-These configurations have been working in the past.
-They will not be updated with material extensions or new features.
-Also, issues in these configurations will most likely not be addressed if they're not also happening on later versions.
-- Unity 2018.4–2019.4
-- Gamma colorspace
+- When using Unity 2020.3, please use an older version of UnityGLTF, like 2.9.1-rc and before.

 **HDRP**:
 - Currently limited functionality.

-> **Note:** Issues on non-LTS Unity versions (not on 2020.3, 2021.3, 2022.3, ...) will most likely not be addressed.
+> **Note:** Issues on non-LTS Unity versions (not on 2021.3, 2022.3, 2023.3...) will most likely not be addressed.
 Please use LTS (Long-Term Support) versions where possible.

 ## UnityGLTF and glTFast